astroboyReloaded/Moviemania/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Foodfree <a name="about-project"></a>
+# 📖 Moviemania <a name="about-project"></a>

-This app will show you some delicious meals you can make to calm those cravings easily, with ingredients and comments from users about each dish.
-Fetching data from Free Meal API, it allows you to comment and like on each meal.
+Watch your favourite shows.
+See likes and comments from users.
+Like and comments on any show you want!
 For future implementations, please go to the [Future Features](#future-features) section.
-[Click here to see the Live Demo]().
+[Click here to see the Live Demo](https://astroboyreloaded.github.io/JavaScript-Capstone-M2/dist/index.html).

 ## 🛠 Built With <a name="built-with"></a>